xianjiuqi/savn_online/README.md

 ### Known Issues on AWS Cloud :
-For some instances/ami type if the display server isn't automatically configured then you will the below error
+For some instances/ami type if the display server isn't automatically configured then you will see the below error while executing the cells within jupyter notebook

 ![AWS DISPLAY ISSUE](./images/AWSDisplayError.png)